 ports good catches of most kinds food budget.
-Home economists of fish so far this year. claim a savings of about 50 per And it's easier for Canadians cont when it is taken into acnow to buy good fish no matter count that a one-pound can of in what area they live.
-Fisheries powdered milk makes the equiva-Minister Mayhew recently told jent of four quarts of fresh liquid the House of Commons that more skim milk.

-To mix: Put the required
+Home economists claim a savings of about 50 per And it's easier for Canadians cant when it is taken into acnow to buy good fish no matter count that a one-pound can of in what area they live.
+Fisheries powdered milk makes the equiva-Minister Mayhew recently told jent of four quarts of fresh liquid the House of Commons that more skim milk. stores are opening across To mix Put the required